 The Bilya Koort Boodja Centre was built in consultation and partnership with members of the Nyoongar community to celebrate and share Nyoongar culture and environmental knowledge.
 Blending audio visual storytelling, artefacts, dreamtime stories and information on the six indigenous seasons, the exhibit is a rich resource for adults and kids (and kids at heart).
 Allow at least an hour to make the most of your visit.
 If you are planning your visit to Northam in advance, jump on Instagram for info on upcoming events.

 Visit the Public Silo Arts Trail

 The Public Silo Trail is an artistic collaboration between Form WA and internationally-recognised artists that sees huge murals fronting grain silos and other industrial infrastructure throughout the wheatbelt and as far south as Albany.
 Drive a few minutes just out of Northam towards Toodyay and you’ll easily spot 10 silos 38m high, four of which feature London artist Phlegm’s trademark whimsical characters, and four at the other end featuring a riot of brightly coloured shapes and patterns by Atlanta artist HENSE.
 Pull over and get a quick snap for the ‘gram, but don’t approach the silos as it’s still an operative worksite and access is restricted.

 Take a hot air balloon ride

 Take your getaway to new heights with a sunrise hot air balloon ride.
-Northam is smack bang in the middle of Avon Valley, which makes for beautiful views as you drift above while the sun comes up.
+Being in the middle of the Avon Valley makes for beautiful views as you drift above while the sun comes up.
 The morning concludes with brekky at the Rivers Edge Cafe back in town, which overlooks the Avon River at the starting point of the Avon Descent.
-If you really want to get amongst it, the Northam Ballooning Championships kick off at the end August, get the lowdown HERE.

 Hit the thrift stores